20eganzer/botnet-demo/README.md

 ## Allowed methods for sending commands to clients are:

- - EXECUTE sys_command
- - - `POST /EXECUTE/sys_command`
- - - execute a command
+ - Execute a command

- - ATTACK target port [location]
- - - `POST /ATTACK/target/port`
- - - `POST /ATTACK/target/port/location`
+   - `POST /EXECUTE/sys_command`

- - - DDoS an ip, optionally at location
+ - DDoS an ip, optionally at location

- - STOP target port
+   - `POST /ATTACK/target/port`
- - - `POST /STOP/target/port`
+   - `POST /ATTACK/target/port/location`

- - - stop DDoS attack
+ - Stop a DDoS attack

- - DOWNLOAD url [filename]
- - - `POST /DOWNLOAD/url`
- - - `POST /DOWNLOAD/url/filename`
+   - `POST /STOP/target/port`

- - - download a file to download directory
+ - Download a file to the downloads folder, optionally specifying filename

- - RUN filename
+   - `POST /DOWNLOAD/url`
- - - `POST /RUN/filename`
+   - `POST /DOWNLOAD/url/filename`

- - - run file from download directory
+  - Run a file from the downloads folder
+   - `POST /RUN/filename`

+## Allowed methods for sending requests to server are:

-## Notify server
+ - Notify server

-  `POST /NOTIFY/ONLINE`
+   - `POST /NOTIFY/ONLINE`

+ - Get file from server
+   - `GET /filename`